jaredpalmer/formik/docs/guides/form-submission.md

 </details>
 <summary>Why does `isSubmitting` remain `true` after submission?</summary>
 <details>
-  If the submission handler is returning a promise, make sure the promise has resolved or rejected.
+  If the submission handler returns a promise, make sure it is correctly resolved or rejected when called.
-  If the submission handler is not returning a promise, make sure `setSubmitting(false)` is called at the end of the handler.
+  If the submission handler does not return a promise, make sure `setSubmitting(false)` is called at the end of the handler.
 </details>